BaderLab/openPIP/Docker OpenPIP package/README.md

  (this may take few minutes)
  <br>

-STEP 5: populate database with `admin_settings` and `users` to establish connection.
+START.SH: populate database with `admin_settings` and `users` to establish connection.

     1. Exec into mysql container running: